gilescope/book-exploring-async-basics/src/5_strategies_for_handling_io.md

 **Pros:**

-- Simple to use, your code will look like it does when using OS threas
+- Simple to use for the user.
+The code will look like it does when using OS threads
 - Reasonably performant
 - Abundant memory usage is less of a problem
 - You are in full control over how threads are scheduled and if you want you can prioritize them differently.